Lesmiscore/PocketMine-Metroid/README.md

 * Support ClearSky
 * Complete support of Material Design at all
 * Remote control via your browser
-* Change the directory of the PocketMine installation directory
+* Change the PocketMine installation directory